 - Desalted cod loin — The ideal piece for Galician-style cod: thick, juicy, with generous flakes.

-Frequently asked questions about Galician-style cod
+Frequently Asked Questions about Galician-style Cod

-What exactly are cachelos?
+What exactly are "cachelos"?

-Which paprika is best for ajada: sweet, bittersweet, or spicy?
+Which paprika is best for the "ajada": sweet, bittersweet, or spicy?

 Can it be made with frozen cod?